Rockies vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is batting .533 with a double, four walks and three RBI.
+- Soto has recorded at least one hit in five games in a row.
+During his last five outings he is batting .500 with a double, two home runs, three walks and six RBI.

 Soto Recent Games